 Every year, thousands of patients fall victim to medical malpractice.
 They must then endure the dismissive actions of medical professionals who refuse to admit their fault.
 A new initiative seeks to improve the medical profession’s response to patient injuries.
 Communication and Optimal Resolution (CANDOR) encourages timely communication and resolution, presumptively leading to fewer medical malpractice claims.
-The Baltimore and Washington DC medical malpractice attorneys of Schochor and Staton, P.A. recognize the value of CANDOR, but want patients to understand the importance of protecting their interests and asserting their rights.
+The Baltimore and Washington DC medical malpractice attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. recognize the value of CANDOR, but want patients to understand the importance of protecting their interests and asserting their rights.

 What is CANDOR